uppsala-makerspace/loerdagskurser/docs/kurserna/om_gitkursen_generated_en.md

-# About the soldering course
+# About the git course

 The `git` course is one of [the courses](https://uppsala-makerspace.github.io/loerdagskurser/kurserna)